Informfully/Documentation/docs/source/recommenders.rst

 * Evaluation and Visualization Stage: ...
 * Save state manager: Results of any stage can be stored and loaded; this allows re-using existing data, e.g., for applying different re-rankers to one and the same candidate list.

-Each stage is a self-contained unit.
 Cornac-internal representations are used for the item pool, candidate list, and recommendation lists across these stages.
 Within stages, however, you can use raw IDs.
 This allows you to reference external sources, as you can directly refer to them via IDs you already know (e.g., to combine with external resources).
-And you can look at the `Tutorial Notebook <https://informfully.readthedocs.io/en/latest/tutorial.html>`_ for hands-on examples of everything outlined here.

 1. Pre-processing Stage
 -----------------------